ParadiseSS13/Paradise/docs/CODE_OF_CONDUCT.md

 particular mechanic is not a justification for nerfing it.

 Reactionary revert PRs are not tolerated under any circumstances.
-Posting a revert immediately after a Pull Request is merged will result in a repoban.
+Posting a revert immediately after a Pull Request is merged will result in a repo-ban.

 It is expected that contributors discuss larger changes on the [Paradise Station forums](https://www.paradisestation.org/forum/91-code-discussion/), [GitHub discussions tab](https://github.com/ParadiseSS13/Paradise/discussions), or the [Discord project-discussion forum](https://discord.com/channels/145533722026967040/1110966752898207824) prior to starting work on a Pull Request.
 The amount of time spent on any given Pull Request is not relevant.
 Repo staff are not responsible for contributors wasting their time creating features nobody asked for.
 Be sure to inform the corresponding teams about the forum post or discussion.